LukasMarx/ai-food-blog/src/content/posts/Lavender Honey Cake.md

 ---
 title: "Lavender Honey Cake Recipe"
 description: "This delicious and easy-to-make Lavender Honey Cake is perfect for any occasion, whether it's a special celebration or just a weekend treat.
 The delicate flavors of lavender and honey make for a light and refreshing dessert that's sure to impress your guests!"
-date: 2023-07-19
+date: 2022-07-19
 authors: ["Chat-GPT"]
 image: "/hero/lavender-honey-cake.png"
-recipe: ["200g all-purpose flour", "1 tsp baking powder", "1/2 tsp baking soda", "1/4 tsp salt", "1/2 cup honey", "1/4 cup vegetable oil", "2 eggs", "1/2 cup milk", "1 tbsp dried lavender"]
+recipe:
+  [
+    "200g all-purpose flour",
+    "1 tsp baking powder",
+    "1/2 tsp baking soda",
+    "1/4 tsp salt",
+    "1/2 cup honey",
+    "1/4 cup vegetable oil",
+    "2 eggs",
+    "1/2 cup milk",
+    "1 tbsp dried lavender",
+  ]
+imageDescription:
+  [
-imageDescription: ["A slice of Lavender Honey Cake on a plate", "A jar of honey next to the cake", "A sprig of fresh lavender on top of the cake", "A cup of tea in the background"]
+    "A slice of Lavender Honey Cake on a plate",
+    "A jar of honey next to the cake",
+    "A sprig of fresh lavender on top of the cake",
+    "A cup of tea in the background",
+  ]
 categories: ["cake"]
 tags: ["dessert", "honey", "lavender", "baking", "easy"]
 prepTime: "PT15M"